 NASA traces Hubble glitches

-NASA engineers have traced two glitches that shut down the orbiting Hubble space telescope and said on Thursday they rebooted one of the computers involved.
+NASA engineers have traced two glitches that shut down the orbiting Hubble space telescope.

 If all goes well, the telescope should resume some operations on Saturday and then more next week, NASA officials told reporters.